amrrs/intro_to_tweets_analysis/README.md

 ### Objective

-+ Learn how to get started with Twitter (Tweets) Analysis
++ Learn how to get started with Twitter (Tweets) Analysis using R
 + Use-cse: Analysis the tweets made about the Episode: Indian Election of Patriot Act (A Neflix Show by US Comedian Hasan Minhaj)

 ### Sample Output